kabaehr/kabaehr.github.io/_posts/2016-09-04-aurelia-advanced-i18n.markdown

 {% endhighlight %}

 <p>
-and given this unit test you can include the binding behaviour with
+and given this unit test, you can include the binding behavior with
 </p>

 {% highlight javascript %}